 Here's what you can do to keep your voice assistant and recordings private and secure.

 Stalking apps on your phone can track or monitor your behavior.

 Did someone share an intimate image of you without your OK?
 Find out what you can do about it.

-Scammers use email or text messages to trick you into giving them your personal information.
-But there are several things you can do to protect yourself.
+Scammers use email or text messages to trick you into giving them your personal and financial information.
+But there are several ways to protect yourself.

 Tech support scammers want you to pay them to fix a non-existent computer problem.
 Learn how to avoid and report tech support scams.